bitwarden/help/_articles/two-step-login/setup-two-step-login-authenticator.md

 ## Setup an Authenticator

-Complete the following steps to enable Two-step Login via an authenticator app:
+Complete the following steps to enable Two-step Login using an authenticator app:

 {% callout warning %}
 **Losing access to your authenticator app can permanently lock you out of your Vault,** unless you write down and keep your Two-step Login Recovery Code in a safe place.